mattermost/docs/source/deployment/mobile-app-deployment.rst

 - Push Notifications

 *********************************
-Distribution through an app store
+Distribution Through an App Store
 *********************************

 Once you have built your own apps you will need to distribute them.
 There are two options:

-Option 1 - Enterprise App Store via EMM Provider (Most Common):
+Option 1 - Enterprise App Store via EMM Provider (most common):

-- This is the most common way for customers to distribute their apps.
+- This is the most common way for customers to distribute their apps
-- Once added to your own "Enterprise App Store", user can download.
+- Once added to your own "Enterprise App Store", user can download

 Option 2 - Apple App Store & Google Play (not recommended):

-- To submit an app to the official app stores, you need to submit the app to Apple/Google for review.
+- To submit an app to the official app stores, you need to submit the app to Apple/Google for review
 - This is the same process Mattermost uses make the apps available for everyone.
-- This process is more common if you are looking to white label the app to remove Mattermost branding.
+- This process is more common if you are looking to white label the app to remove Mattermost branding
-- This is not the typical approach.
+- This is not the typical approach

 ******************************************************
 Using an EMM Provider with Your Custom Mattermost Apps